aws-ia/terraform-aws-rds-aurora/README.md

 # tf-quickstart-amazon-aurora-postgresql
-# Step 1
-## pre-reqs:

-To deploy this quickstart you need to
-1. git clone this directory
+To deploy, do the following:
-2. signup for Terraform Cloud (there is a free tier)
+1. Sign up for [Terraform Cloud](https://app.terraform.io/signup/account).
+(There is a free tier available.)

-# Step 2
+2. Clone the **aws-quickstart/terraform-aws-quickstart-aurora_postgresql** directory.

-in the main directory perform the following commands:
+3. In the main directory (**aws-quickstart/terraform-aws-quickstart-aurora_postgresql**), run the following commands:

         terraform login
         export TERRAFORM_CONFIG="$HOME/.terraform.d/credentials.tfrc.json"
         terrafrom init
         terrafrom apply

-# Step 3

-# Run these commands in order:
+4. Run the following commands in the order they appear below:

- 1. cd ./setup_env
+        cd ./setup_env
- 2. terraform init
+        terraform init
- 3. terraform apply
+        terraform apply

- Then follow the command prompts
+5. Follow the command prompts.